billythekid/prodder/README.md

 Prodder is designed to give you a slightly annoying but not too intrusive warning that your content isn't as fresh as you'd like it.
 Content is king right?
 Nobody wants a smelly old king.
 We like out kings fragrant and fresh.

+Prodder also sends the user selected to look after a channel a daily email prod if they've not updated it.

 ## Configuring Prodder

 Click on Prodder's settings button from the plugin installation page or from the settings page (2.5+).
 In here you will see any channels listed (Prodder only checks channels, no singles or structures) where you can set up your "prod" criteria.